lastcoolnameleft/how-to-punkin-chunkin/README.md

 - Weight is atached to a pivot point on the arm
 - This enabled a better "drop" of the weight
 - Frame on wheels helps ensure more force is delivered to ballistic
+- OG Hurler.
+All other designs are modern inventions

 <!--
 _footer: Source: [Real World Physics Problems - Catapult physics](https://www.real-world-physics-problems.com/catapult-physics.html)